vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 Total number 0 - total number O *

 ## Things I wanted to add but cba
-- Add ``terbinator/`` repository w/ abstract, poster.
-Add images of the terbinator to the front page
 - Interaction of Radiaion w/ Matter
   - Quantities for Describing The Interaction of Ionizing Radiation w/ Matter.
   - Exponential Attenuation